manuhalapeth/Knaq-Signal-Analysis/Exploratory_Analysis_Key_Observations.md

 ## 6. The 3g Event Happened During the Calmest Active Phase — That's the Point

 The maximum vector magnitude is **29.35 m/s² (2.99x g)** at **3.43 hours into the recording**.
-The per-hour intensity analysis for hour 3 shows only 77 p95-threshold bins — well below the expected 180 and among the lowest of any active hour.
+The per-hour intensity analysis for hour 3 shows only 77 p95-threshold bins, well below the expected 180 and among the lowest of any active hour.
 The max bin-std for hour 3 is 1.526 m/s², unremarkable.

 The 3g event is **discrete and isolated**: a single 32.91-second analysis bin containing an extreme excursion surrounded by hours of normal operation.
 This is exactly the failure mode that per-hour p95 counting cannot detect.
 You can be in the calmest hour of the recording and still hit 3g once.

-This has direct product design implications. **Any event-detection system built only on rolling standard deviation or per-minute bin statistics will miss this class of event entirely.** You need a parallel high-frequency trigger — something like "any sample exceeding N × local RMS within a short window" — running simultaneously alongside the trend analysis.
-The two approaches are complementary, not interchangeable.
+This has direct product design implications. **Any event-detection system built only on rolling standard deviation or per-minute bin statistics will miss this class of event entirely.** You need a parallel high-frequency trigger, something like "any sample exceeding N × local RMS within a short window", running simultaneously alongside the trend analysis.
+The two approaches are complementary and not interchangeable.
 The 3g event argues for streaming processing at native 800 Hz, not just windowed aggregates.

 ---